ABFCode/Librium/SpringReader/docs/plan_todo.md

 ## FIX
 ### BACKEND ###
-FIX PARSING: We re-parse WAY too much, both our meta and OFP/TOC files are re-parsed constantly
+FIX PARSING: We parse WAY too much, both our meta and OFP/TOC files are parsed for each chapter get
 1. Parse meta once.
 2. Parse TOC/Flatten it.
-3. Store parsed metadata in our updated Book entity
+3. Store parsed metadata in our updated Book entity or another separate BookMeta entity.
 4. Change getEpubMeta to just retrieve from our book entity instead of parsing each time.
 5. Use getEpubChapter to use our stored TOC